maraoz/classtool/README.md

 You may also instantiate instances of a specific class as follows:

     var myTestInstance = require('./myClass').new('test');

-To create an inheritance chain, use the method inherit() as follows:

-    MyClass.inherit(MySuperClass);
-    MyClass.inherit(MySuper, MySuperSuper, MySuperDeDuper);

 It's also possible to explicitly invoke methods of a superclass.
 Invoke the superclass constructor as follows: